Jackson Guitars

-Jackson is a manufacturer of electric guitars and electric bass guitars that bears the name of its founder, Grover Jackson.
-The company was acquired by the Fender Musical Instruments Corporation in 2002, which manufactures Jackson-branded guitars in its Corona, California, US and Ensenada, Mexico facilities.
+Jackson is a brand of guitars sold by the Fender Musical Instruments Corporation.
+Jackson was originally an independent manufacturer of electric guitars and electric bass guitars named after its founder, the American luthier Grover Jackson.
+The company was acquired by Fender in 2002, which manufactures Jackson-branded guitars in its Corona, California, US, and Ensenada, Mexico facilities, as well as contract production at FujiGen in Japan.
 Low-priced "budget" models are produced by sub-contractors in Indonesia and China.

 History

 Early years

 Grover Jackson obtained part ownership in Charvel's Guitar Repair of Glendora, California in the 1970s.
 Wayne Charvel eventually filed bankruptcy and sold his interest to Grover Jackson on November 10, 1978, which gave Jackson control of the Charvel name.

 Jackson Guitars originated in 1980 when guitarist Randy Rhoads approached the company with an idea for an individualized guitar.
 The collaborative design effort between Rhoads, Grover Jackson, Tim Wilson, and Jackson's masterbuilder, Mike Shannon, resulted in the creation of the Concorde, an innovative revamp of the traditional Flying V. These designs were such a departure from Charvel's Stratocaster-based models that Jackson elected to label them under a different brand name.
 He chose his own last name, and created the first Jackson guitar.

 Throughout the heavy metal heyday of the 1980s, the Jackson brand was associated with high-quality, American-made, custom instruments, and was used by many popular guitarists of the period.
 In addition to the original, as they came to be known, Rhoads models, the 1980s spawned distinctively designed Jackson models such as the Soloist, King V, Kelly, and the Dinky, all of which remain icons of the brand.